projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

    :name: trusty-isolated

-As shown in :numref:`trusty-isolated` above, the hypervisor creates an isolated secure world UOS to support a Trusty OS running in a UOS on ACRN.
+As shown in :numref:`trusty-isolated` above, the hypervisor creates an isolated secure world User VM to support a Trusty OS running in a User VM on ACRN.

 :numref:`trusty-lhs-rhs` below shows further implementation details.
 The RHS